Proton Therapy for Cancer Treatment

 Proton therapy can deliver effective cancer treatment, with a low risk of side effects.

-Children with cancer, patients with head and neck cancers, patients with cancer of the pancreas, breast and lung benefit in similar ways.
+Children with cancer, patients with head and neck cancers, patients with cancer of the pancreas, breast and lung benefit from proton therapy in similar ways.

 Proton therapy and the Bragg peak.